MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-cohere-rerank.md

 [!INCLUDE [Feature preview](~/reusable-content/ce-skilling/azure/includes/ai-studio/includes/feature-preview.md)]

-In this article, you learn how to use Azure AI Studio to deploy the Cohere Rerank models as serverless APIs with pay-as-you-go token-based billing.
+In this article, you learn about the Cohere Rerank models, how to use Azure AI Studio to deploy them as serverless APIs with pay-as-you-go token-based billing, and how to work with the deployed models.

+## Cohere Rerank models

 Cohere offers two Rerank models in [Azure AI Studio](https://ai.azure.com).
-These models are available as serverless APIs with pay-as-you-go token-based billing.
-You can browse the Cohere family of models in the [Model Catalog](model-catalog.md) by filtering on the Cohere collection.

-## Cohere Rerank models

-In this section, you learn about the two Cohere Rerank models that are available in the model catalog:
+These models are available in the model catalog for deployment as serverless APIs:

 * Cohere Rerank 3 - English
 * Cohere Rerank 3 - Multilingual

-You can browse the Cohere family of models in the [Model Catalog](model-catalog-overview.md) by filtering on the Cohere collection.
+You can browse the Cohere family of models in the [Model Catalog](model-catalog.md) by filtering on the Cohere collection.

 ### Cohere Rerank 3 - English

-Cohere Rerank English is the market's leading reranking model used for semantic search and retrieval-augmented generation (RAG).
-Rerank enables you to significantly improve search quality by augmenting traditional key-word based search systems with a semantic-based reranking system which can contextualize the meaning of a user's query beyond keyword relevance.
-Cohere's Rerank delivers much higher quality results than just embedding-based search, lexical search and even hybrid search, and it requires only adding a single line of code into your application.
+Cohere Rerank English is a reranking model used for semantic search and retrieval-augmented generation (RAG).
+Rerank enables you to significantly improve search quality by augmenting traditional keyword-based search systems with a semantic-based reranking system that can contextualize the meaning of a user's query beyond keyword relevance.
+Cohere's Rerank delivers higher quality results than embedding-based search, lexical search, and even hybrid search, and it requires only adding a single line of code into your application.

-Rerank should be used as a ranker after initial retrieval (i.e. an initial search system finds the top-100 most relevant documents for a larger corpus of documents).
+Use Rerank as a ranker after initial retrieval.
+In other words, after an initial search system finds the top 100 most relevant documents for a larger corpus of documents.

-Rerank supports JSON objects as documents where users can specify at query time the fields (keys) that semantic search should be applied over.
+Rerank supports JSON objects as documents where users can specify, at query time, the fields (keys) to use for semantic search.
+Some other attributes of Rerank include:

-* Context window of the model is 4096 tokens
+* Context window of the model is 4,096 tokens
-* The max query length is 2048 tokens
+* The max query length is 2,048 tokens

-Rerank English has SOTA performance on benchmarks in Code Retreival, Semi-structured Data Retreival, and Long Context.
-Cohere evaluated Rerank English on various configurations with BM25 (lexical search) as the initial retrieval step as well as Embeddings as the initial retrieval step <a href="https://github.com/cohere-ai/notebooks/blob/main/public_rerank_benchmarks/bm25_with_rerank.md">BM25 with Rerank v3.0 General Retreival Evaluation Results</a> and <a href="https://github.com/cohere-ai/notebooks/blob/main/public_rerank_benchmarks/embed_with_rerank.md">Embeddings with Rerank v3.0 General Retreival Evaluation Results</a>
+Rerank English works well for code retrieval, semi-structured data retrieval, and long context.

 ### Cohere Rerank 3 - Multilingual

-Cohere Rerank Multilingual is the market's leading reranking model used for semantic search and retrieval-augmented generation (RAG).
-Rerank Multilingual supports 100+ languages and can be used to search within a language (e.g., search with a French query on French documents) and across languages (e.g., search with an English query on Chinese documents).
-Rerank enables you to significantly improve search quality by augmenting traditional key-word based search systems with a semantic-based reranking system which can contextualize the meaning of a user's query beyond keyword relevance.
-Cohere's Rerank delivers much higher quality results than just embedding-based search, lexical search and even hybrid search, and it requires only adding a single line of code into your application.
+Cohere Rerank Multilingual is a reranking model used for semantic search and retrieval-augmented generation (RAG).
+Rerank Multilingual supports more than 100 languages and can be used to search within a language (for example, to search with a French query on French documents) and across languages (for example, to search with an English query on Chinese documents).
+Rerank enables you to significantly improve search quality by augmenting traditional keyword-based search systems with a semantic-based reranking system that can contextualize the meaning of a user's query beyond keyword relevance.
+Cohere's Rerank delivers higher quality results than embedding-based search, lexical search, and even hybrid search, and it requires only adding a single line of code into your application.

-Rerank should be used as a ranker after initial retrieval (i.e. an initial search system finds the top-100 most relevant documents for a larger corpus of documents).
+Use Rerank as a ranker after initial retrieval.
+In other words, after an initial search system finds the top 100 most relevant documents for a larger corpus of documents.

-Rerank supports JSON objects as documents where users can specify at query time the fields (keys) that semantic search should be applied over.
+Rerank supports JSON objects as documents where users can specify, at query time, the fields (keys) to use for semantic search.
+Some other attributes of Rerank Multilingual include:

-* Context window of the model is 4096 tokens
+* Context window of the model is 4,096 tokens
-* The max query length is 2048 tokens
+* The max query length is 2,048 tokens

-Rerank multilingual has SOTA performance on multilingual benchmarks such as Miracl.
-Cohere evaluated Rerank multilingual on various configurations with BM25 (lexical search) as the initial retrieval step as well as Embeddings as the initial retrieval step <a href="https://github.com/cohere-ai/notebooks/blob/main/public_rerank_benchmarks/miracl.md">Rerank v3.0 Miracl Evaluation Results</a>.
+Rerank multilingual performs well on multilingual benchmarks such as Miracl.

-## Deploy as a serverless API
+## Deploy Cohere Rerank models as serverless APIs

 Certain models in the model catalog can be deployed as a serverless API with pay-as-you-go billing.
 This kind of deployment provides a way to consume models as an API without hosting them on your subscription, while keeping the enterprise security and compliance that organizations need.
 This deployment option doesn't require quota from your subscription.

-The previously mentioned Cohere models can be deployed as a service with pay-as-you-go billing and are offered by Cohere through the Microsoft Azure Marketplace.
-Cohere can change or update the terms of use and pricing of these models.
+You can deploy the previously mentioned Cohere models as a service with pay-as-you-go billing.
+Cohere offers these models through the Microsoft Azure Marketplace and can change or update the terms of use and pricing of these models.

 ### Prerequisites